vrunge/dust/README.md

 Vector `nb` is a kind of complexity control vector, its values are directly related to the algorithm’s time complexity.

-And we can also use multivariate data with Poisson model.
+And we can also use multivariate data, for instance with Poisson model.

     library(dust)
     set.seed(5)